Resources

 Track Changes in Word

-I use Track Changes in Word (my installed package is currently Office 2016 – the most up to date available).
+I use Track Changes in Word (my installed package is currently Microsoft 365 – the most up to date available).
 My authors submit their work to me as a Word document, and I return it to them in two forms – one with all changes showing and one with them all accepted but with comments still visible.
 You are not obliged ultimately to accept all my suggestions, of course!

 The Track Changes button can be found on the Review tab of the Word ribbon (the ribbon replaced the menu buttons on all versions of Word from 2007).
 It is turned on by clicking the ‘Track Changes’ button, and I usually use the ‘All Markup’ option, where all insertions and deletions can be seen within and at the side of the document (in the reviewing pane), normally in red.
 The reviewing pane is also where you will find any comments I have annotated to specific parts of the text.
 These comments, incidentally, remain visible even when all changes have been accepted, and this is often the best way to read them, unencumbered by lots of red marks that are possibly irrelevant to the comment itself.